MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/arena/xbox-arena-overview.md

 * Screens aren’t required to change as soon as the stage does.
 For example, if the team’s stage switches from ”Ready” to ”Playing” while the user is on a “Ready” screen, your title isn’t required to jump immediately into gameplay.
 It can (and probably should) switch the “Waiting for match…” indicator to a button—for example, “Ready to Play”—so that the user is in control of the flow and therefore may have a better understanding of it.
 It’s okay for the requirements of the “Playing” stage to be postponed until the user acknowledges the transition.

-## Arena vs. title ‘roles’
+## Arena vs. title 'roles'

 Moving in and out of the game, as they progress through tournament stages, can get complicated for users.
 When the process is different for each game they play, there’s even less chance to memorize where to go and what to expect.

 > [!TIP]
 > **UX recommendation**